 Some symptoms of depression and anxiety overlap, such as problems with sleep, irritability, and difficulty concentrating.
 But there are several key differences that help distinguish between the two.

-depression: Feeling down, sad, or upset is normal.
+Feeling down, sad, or upset is normal.
 It can be concerning feeling that way for several days or weeks on end.
-Physical symptoms and behavioral changes caused by depression include:
+Physical symptoms and behavioural changes caused by depression include: